MSeveri96/MANULS/Detailed Documentation/README.md

 # Detailed Documentation

+## Theoretical Background

-## Theoretical Overview
+## Code Overview

- Briefly speaking, the code works as follows:
+ The code works as follows:

 1) The code reads the data from the files supplied by the user and reshapes the data in matrices, in this way it is easier to implement the derivaties.